Rules & guidelines at Ångström Laboratory

 Common instruments (Ångström AU): Ångström Laboratory has some instruments purchased with “common” funds that are administered and maintained by individual departments.
 Users are charged for using these instruments at a differentiated rate.
 University departments pay based on internal rates and others based on external rates.
 Everything involved in this should be regulated in agreements between the department and the user in question (020116).

-Systematic Fire Prevention (Systematiskt brandskyddsarbete, or SBA): Each department/unit is responsible for conducting fire inspections in its premises and adjacent corridors in connection with these inspections (120530: 12-11).
+Systematic Fire Prevention (Systematiskt brandskyddsarbete, or SBA): Each department/unit is responsible for conducting fire inspections in its premises and adjacent corridors (120530: 12-11).